 Street food in Chiang Mai – Food markets in Chiang Mai

 We thought that food in Chiang Mai was some of the best food in SE Asia.
-You can find any type of Thai food, both from North and South Thailand, but also international food – pizzas, burgers, and several ethnic food stalls and restaurants.
+You can find any type of Thai food (including the ubiquitous Pad Thai), both from North and South Thailand, but also international food – pizzas, burgers, and several ethnic food stalls and restaurants.

 Our favourite place was a small, no-frills, no-name restaurant close to a café called Cats in Wonderland.
 Run by two ladies that speak minimal English, this cozy little place soon became our staple.
 Both the menu and the portions were absolutely huge, and flavours were divine.
 That said, pretty much anywhere we had a meal was way above average.